The Pro-\'Etale Topos as a Category of Pyknotic Presheaves: Local Contractibility

-\begin{lemma} Let $\mathcal{X}$ be a locally coherent $\infty$-topos.
-Then all coherent objects in $\mathcal{X}$ are stable under retracts. \end{lemma} \begin{beweis} We will show that retracts of coherent objects are $n$-coherent using induction over~$n$.
-The case $n=0$ is clear, since retracts of quasi-compact objects are quasi-compact.
-So let us assume that retracts of coherent objects are $n$-coherent.
-Let $X$ be a retract of a coherent object $X'$.
-Since $\mathcal{X}$ is locally coherent, it suffices by \cite[Corollary A.2.1.4]{lurie2016spectral} to see that for every cospan
+\begin{lemma} Let $\mathcal{X}$ be a locally $ n $-coherent $\infty$-topos.
+Then $ (n+1) $-coherent objects in $\mathcal{X}$ are stable under retracts.
+In particular coherent objects are stable under retracts in a locally coherent $ \infty $-topos. \end{lemma} \begin{beweis} Let $ k \geq n +1 $.
+We will show that retracts of $ k $-coherent objects are $k$-coherent using induction over~$k$.
+The case $k=0$ is clear, since retracts of quasi-compact objects are quasi-compact.
+So let $ 0 < k \leq n $ and assume that retracts of $ k $-coherent objects are $k$-coherent.
+Let $X$ be a retract of a $ (k+1) $-coherent object $X'$.
+Since $\mathcal{X}$ is locally $ k $-coherent, it suffices by \cite[Corollary A.2.1.4]{lurie2016spectral} to see that for every cospan